 About us

-Our highly favoured high-school summer camps are in tenth year now.
+Our highly favoured high-school summer camps are in eleventh year now.
 Over the years, we expanded to many topics and areas.
-The years 2018-2023 had been particularly exciting.
+The years 2018-2021 had been particularly exciting.

 • Anne Grodjak, our student from 2017, conducted excellent research for two years under the supervision of Dr. Samanta and reported the findings in this paper.
-Anne joined MIT in fall 2021.
-Anne was also the teaching assistant in the 2020 summer modules along with Vanshika Balaji, another of our top students.
+Anne joined MIT in the fall of 2021.

 • In 2020, Leo Zou and Athulya Saravanakumar from the Dulles High School, Houston, TX started a Coding for Medicine club for their school to introduce their fellow students to biology-inspired coding.
-This club has been a great success and several others from high-schools around the country followed their example.
+This club had been a great success.
 If you are interested in starting a similar club at your school, please contact us.

-• In addition to the coding camps, we introduced a biotechnology lab module ("Tinkering with DNA") in 2018, added "Microbial Mysteries" lab in 2019 to explore the microbial world and continued with "Learning Chemistry with Enzymes" in 2023.
-Just like last year, the lab modules will be held at the Bellevue College in 2024.
+• In addition to the coding camps, we introduced a biotechnology lab module ("Tinkering with DNA") in 2018 and continued with "Microbial Mysteries" lab in 2019 to explore the microbial world.
+After a break due to covid lockdown in 2020, we again offered the module in 2021 at the Redmond Ridge location.
+We plan to offer it again this year and are figuring out the logistics.

 • With our students from the 2017 high-school summer camp, we raised money through crowdfunding to uncover the genetic secrets of salmonberry.
 Research on this project is nearly complete, and we are working on the publication.